fbsql/fbsql/README.md

 <a id="database_agnostic_stored_procedures"></a>
 <h1>Database agnostic stored procedures</h1>
 <p>
-In this chapter we will learn how to write and use database agnostic stored procedures written in JavaScript or <abbr title="Java Virtual Machine">JVM</abbr> languages (DECLARE PROCEDURE statement).
+In this chapter we will learn how to write and use database agnostic stored procedures written in JavaScript or <abbr title="Java Virtual Machine">JVM</abbr> languages, Operating System programs and URLs.
 </p>
 Procedures can be called from <code>init.sql</code> and/or frontend.<br><br>